 PIN DESCRIPTION

 NO. NAME DESCRIPTION

 11

 12

-13 PH Switch node
+13 PH Switch node.

 14

 15

-16 воот A bootstrap capacitor is required between BOOT and PH.
+16 BOOT A bootstrap capacitor is required between BOOT and PH.
 The voltage on this capacitor carries the gate drive voltage for the high-side MOSFET.

-17 VSENSE Inverting input of the gm error amplifier
+17 VSENSE Inverting input of the gm error amplifier.

 18 COMP Error amplifier output and input to the output switch current comparator.
 Connect frequency compensation to this pin.

-19 SS/TR Slow-start and tracking.
-An external capacitor connected to this pin sets the internal voltage reference rise time.
-The voltage on this pin overrides the internal reference.
+19 19 SS/TR Slow-start and tracking.
+An external capacitor connected to this pin sets the internal voltage reference r voltage on this pin overrides the internal reference.
 It can be used for tracking and sequencing.

 20 PWRGD Power Good fault pin is an open-drain connection.
-Power Good fault pin.
+Asserts low if output voltage is low due to thermal s dropout, overvoltage, or EN shutdown, or during slow start.
+Power Good fault pin is an open-drain connection.
 Asserts low if output voltage is low due to thermal shutdown, dropout, overvoltage, or EN shutdown, or during slow start.

+Table 1.
 Bare Die Information

 DIE THICKNESS BACKSIDE FINISH BACKSIDE POTENTIAL BOND PAD METALLIZATION COMPOSITION BOND PAD THICKNESS 15 mils.
-Silicon with backgrind Ground AI5TiN 557.5 nm
+Silicon with backgrind Ground AI5TIN 557.5 nm